-- I leave the crust on the bread, but you can trim it if you prefer.
+- You can either leave the crust on the bread or trim it off if you prefer.
 Cut the bread into 1/2-inch cubes and put in a bowl.
-Drizzle with 2 tablespoons of olive oil and sprinkle with the basil or dill; toss to coat.
+Drizzle with extra virgin olive oil and sprinkle with the basil or dill; toss to coat.

-- In a jar with a screw on top or another type of container with a lid, combine the 1/2 cup of olive oil, red wine vinegar, and sugar.
+- In a jar with a screw-on lid or another type of container with a lid, combine the extra virgin olive oil, red wine vinegar, and sugar.
 Shake to blend.
 Taste and add salt and freshly ground black pepper, as needed.
 Keep refrigerated until serving time.

-- To serve the salad, dress and top with croutons or top individual servings with the croutons and pass the dressing at the table.
+- To serve the salad, toss with dressing and top with croutons; or top individual servings with the croutons and pass the dressing at the table.

-- Add crumbled bacon, grilled chicken strips, or diced cooked ham to the salad.
+- You can also add crumbled bacon, grilled chicken strips, or diced cooked ham to the salad.

-- Add about 1/2 to 1 cup of shredded cheese to the salad or sprinkle the salad with crumbled feta cheese.
+- Cheese is always a welcome addition; toss in about 1/2 to 1 cup of shredded cheese to the salad, or sprinkle the salad with crumbled feta cheese.

-- Omit the dressing and use a homemade buttermilk dressing, a balsamic and mustard vinaigrette, or a purchased salad dressing.
+- If you prefer, you can replace this dressing with a homemade buttermilk dressing, a balsamic and mustard vinaigrette, or a purchased salad dressing.